PaulDance/xr/README.md

 ## Installation

- * If you are using Zsh with a plugin manager similar ito OhMyZsh, then you can simply clone this repository in the directory dedicated to custom plugins,
+ * If you are using Zsh with a plugin manager similar to OhMyZsh, then you can simply clone this repository in the directory dedicated to custom plugins,
    usually: `~/.oh-my-zsh/custom/plugins` and then add this plugin's name to the `plugins` array in your shell's main configuration file, like `~/.zshrc`